+Staff should be encouraged to raise concerns regarding any behaviors within the facility which could compromise the dignity of the deceased.

-- a) There is sufficient storage capacity. - b) Where relevant, storage arrangements ensure the dignity of the deceased. - c) Storage conditions are monitored, recorded and acted on when required.
+c) Storage conditions are monitored, recorded and acted on when required.

-Documented temperature monitoring allows establishments to easily visualise and identify when temperatures are out-of-range.
+Documented temperature monitoring allows establishments to easily visualize and identify when temperatures are out-of-range.
 It can also demonstrate temperature trends, to identify when storage conditions may be deteriorating and to alert staff to developing equipment failure.
-Temperature alarms should be regulary tested and manually challenged periodically to ensure that they are operating as expected.
+Temperature alarms should be regularly tested and manually challenged periodically to ensure that they are operating as expected.